Podia Alternatives To Know About In 2022

 Podia’s funnels are not so well-developed and it is best implemented through triggers in email marketing only.

-So, if you’re looking for funnels, Kartra is your hands-down choice.
+So, if you’re looking for sales funnels, Kartra is your hands-down choice.

 Digital Content Creation

 Kartra is a platform for selling both physical and digital products whereas Podia is designed exclusively for creating, hosting, and selling digital content.